 (1) "Law enforcement agency" means an agency of the state, or of a county, municipality, or other political subdivision of the state, that employs peace officers who make traffic stops in the routine performance of the officers' official duties.

-including Caucasian, African, Hispanic, Asian, or Native American descent.
+(2) "Race or ethnicity" means of a particular descent, including Caucasian, African, Hispanic, Asian, or Native American descent.

 (b) Each law enforcement agency in this state shall adopt a detailed written policy on racial profiling.
 The policy must: